runziggurat/zcash/src/tools/crawler/README.md

             If present, start an RPC server at the specified address

     -s, --seed-addrs <SEED_ADDRS>...
-            The initial addresses to connect to
+            The initial addresses to connect to (can be used multiple times)

     -V, --version
             Print version information
 ```

-`--seed-addrs` is the only required argument and needs at least one specified address for it to run.
+`--seed-addrs` \ `--dns-seed` is the only required argument and needs at least one specified address for it to run.

 ## Metrics